Associate Research Professor of Inflammation and Epigenetics, Institute for Academic Medicine

 Ms. Wang began her research training at the University of Georgia and Stanford University School of Medicine in the fields of molecular biology and biochemistry.
 In 1994, she joined the American Red-Cross Laboratory, and later moved to the National Institute of Health as a biologist.
 During that time, she became interested in immunology, focusing on cytokine biology, signaling transduction, and T-cell biology in autoimmune diseases.

 Ms. Wang was appointed assistant professor at Baylor College of Medicine in 2007, and assistant member at The Methodist Hospital Research Institute in 2012.
 At Baylor College of Medicine, Ms. Wang identified T-cell recognized tumor antigens that can be engineered for the development of novel cancer vaccines.
-Dr. Wang’s research at Baylor College of Medicine provided the first evidence that antigen-specific regulatory T (Treg) cells dampen antitumor immunity elicited by cancer vaccines.
+Ms. Wang’s research at Baylor College of Medicine provided the first evidence that antigen-specific regulatory T (Treg) cells dampen antitumor immunity elicited by cancer vaccines.
 She later showed that this suppressive function of Treg cells can be reversed by activating innate immune receptors.

 Ms. Wang now directs a T Cell Biology laboratory that is studying a set of critical immune targets associated with cancer, obesity and neurodegenerative diseases and subsets of T cells.
 The goal of these studies is to develop novel vaccines or drugs for the prevention and treatment of cancer, obesity and neurodegenerative diseases.